-The functions of particular importance, in light of the objectives of Directive 2006/113/EC and of this PRP, include granting of licences for the disposal of ship generated waste as well as planning and development, among others.
-As such, public authorities are required to promote compliance with the objectives of regulations as they apply to the Balbriggan/Skerries Shellfish Area, which includes ensuring that activities at the proposed Bremore Port (if approved) do not result in breaches of the water quality requirements of the EU Shellfish Waters Directive.
+The functions of particular importance, in light of the objectives of Directive 2006/113/EC and of this PRP, include effluent discharge licences and planning and development, among others.
+As such, public authorities are required to promote compliance with the objectives of the Regulations as they apply to the Rinevella Bay designated shellfish area, which includes ensuring that diffuse runoff from the surrounding catchment does not result in breaches of the water quality requirements of the EU Shellfish Waters Directive.
 It should be noted that continued monitoring will be carried out during the lifetime of the PRP.
-Should this monitoring identify additional pressures that are impacting on shellfish water quality in the designated area, the PRP will be appropriately amended.
+Should this monitoring identify additional pressures that are impacting on shellfish water quality in the designated area, then the PRP will be appropriately amended.